 Looking at just one cancer, colorectal, we find that there are 165,700 new cases in the U.S. and over 1 million new cases worldwide each year.
 Clearly, the “small pool of patients” argument doesn’t hold.
 There must be other reasons why patients are not participating in clinical trials.

 What else is going on?

 To find out what factors inhibit eligible patients from participating, we need to focus on the clinical trials process.
-Researchers often point the inconvenience of the data collection process as one of the the main obstacles to patients’ participation in clinical trials.
+Researchers often point the inconvenience of the data collection process as one of the main obstacles to patients’ participation in clinical trials.

 But is this true?
 To examine this question, we must remember that participation in trials is not a decision patients make in isolation.
-Most often, it is the result of the interaction between patients, their families and physicians.
+Most often, it is the result of the interaction between patients, their families, and physicians.
 Since this is the case, it follows that doctor-patient communication should be one of the key factors influencing patients’ decision to engage in clinical trials or not.

 Studies of doctor-patient communication and clinical trials

 Studies of doctor-patient communication have documented that communication styles impact patient satisfaction and compliance.
 Good communication increases patient satisfaction and compliance, which in turn increases clinical trials participation.
-Another study demonstrated that patients who agreed to clinical trials perceived their doctors as being significantly friendlier and as having better communicator than patients who declined clinical trials.
+Another study demonstrated that patients who agreed to clinical trials perceived their doctors as being significantly friendlier and as being a better communicator than patients who declined clinical trials.

 A disconnect between patients’ and doctors’ perceptions

 As reported in the proceedings of the American Academy on Physician and Patient’s Conference on Education and Evaluation of Competence in Communication and Interpersonal Skills, the American Academy of Orthopedic Surgeons (AAOS) conducted a national survey of communication skills; 807 patients and 700 orthopedic surgeons responded.